-Rosen C, Grossman LG, Harrow M, Faull B. Diagnostic and Prognostic Significance of Schnedierian First-Rank Symptoms: A 20 year Longitudinal Study of Schizophrenia and Bipolar Disorder.
-June 2009.
-In Review
+Rosen C, Grossman LS, Harrow M, Bonner-Jackson A, Faull R. (2011).
+Diagnostic and Prognostic Significance of Schneiderian First-Rank Symptoms: A 20-year Longitudinal Study of Schizophrenia and Bipolar Disorder.
+Comprehensive Psychiatry 52 (2), 126-131.

-Hill SK, Reilly JL, Harris MS, Rosen C, Marvin RW, DeLeon O, Sweeney JA.; A comparison of neuropsychological dysfunction in first-episode psychosis patients with unipolar depression, bipolar disorder, and schizophrenia.
-Schizophrenia Research.
-May 2009.
+Hill SK, Reilly JL, Harris MS, Rosen C, Marvin RW, DeLeon O, Sweeney JA.
+(2009).
+A comparison of neuropsychological dysfunction in first-episode psychosis patients with unipolar depression, bipolar disorder, and schizophrenia.
+Schizophrenia Research 113(2-3):167-75.

 Rosen C, Grossman LS, Sharma RP, Bell CC, Mullner R, Dove HW.
-Subjective Evaluation of Research Participation by Persons with Mental illness.
-Journal of Nervous and Mental Disorder.
-May 2007, 195(5): 430-436.
+(2007).
+Subject Evaluation of Research Participation by Persons with Mental illness.
+Journal of Nervous and Mental Disorder 195(5): 430-436.

-Sharma RP, Rosen C, Kartan S, Guidotti A, Costa E, Grayson D, Chase K. Valproic acid and chromatin remodeling in schizophrenia and bipolar disorder: preliminary results from a clinical population.
-Schizophrenia Research, December 2006.
-88(1-3): 227-231.
+Sharma RP, Rosen C, Kartan S, Guidotti A, Costa E, Grayson D, Chase K. (2006).
+Valproic acid and chromatin remodeling in schizophrenia and bipolar disorder: preliminary results from a clinical population.
+Schizophrenia Research 88(1-3): 227-231

 Cherise Rosen, PhD

 Director of Behavioral Health Quality Management and Services Outcome Research